German submarine U-9 (1935): Service history

 U-9 was lying in Feodosia to refuel when the harbor was attacked by 18 Il-2 ground attack aircraft.
 The boat was damaged by strafing and a bomb hit made a dent in the pressure hull on port side aft, also wounding the commander, who operated the 20mm AA gun himself, with splinters.
 The gunners claimed hits on two aircraft that were seen to crash.
-Eleven day later, again in the Black Sea, south of Yalta, depth charges from a Soviet escort caused minor damage.
+Eleven days later, again in the Black Sea, south of Yalta, depth charges from a Soviet escort caused minor damage.